Skip to content

 As a freelancer, I’ve written for organizations ranging from motorcycle brands to municipal governments.
 It’s much easier to create content that sounds “right” for the brand in the first draft if they provide me with a brand voice document.

-Connect better with customers and prospects
+Connects better with customers and prospects

 Especially on social media, people don’t want to follow or engage with a random corporate entity.
 They want to follow and engage with brands that amuse, entertain, inform, and/or align with their values.
-That’s true when it comes to purchasing, too.
-A well-defined social media voice ensures your social content resonates with the people you want to connect with most.

-How to build a compelling brand voice
+How to build a strong brand voice

 1. Research your audience